Belgium will hope that 2022 is the year that the Golden Generation finally turns their promise into reality in Qatar.

 How many times have Belgium competed in the World Cup?

 This will be Belgium’s 14th appearance at the World Cup finals – and third in succession.
+No European team has qualified for as many World Cup tournaments as Belgium without ever winning it.

 Who has scored Belgium’s most goals in World Cup tournaments?